steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 - When `isSteemKnownDown()` returns `true`, the fallback is served immediately (no RPC attempt)
 - When an RPC call fails, the fallback is served if available
 - Fallback responses include `degraded: true` in the body and `X-Degraded: true` header
+- All 200 responses (fresh and degraded) carry `Cache-Control: private, no-store`: rows are user-scoped and the route has no fresh-cache TTL to advertise, so neither shared caches nor the browser may store the body (§2.4 Cache-Control choice)

 ### 3.6 Degraded Response Protocol